Captain-ALM/HostPersister/README.md

 The .env file is used to configure the hosts file to use a source (SOURCE_FILE) to be synced to the actual file (HOSTS_FILE).
 There is the ability to overwrite existing values as part of sync, so long as the domain is the only one defined on the line (HOSTS_OVERWRITE = 1).
-There is the ability to periodic sync with a specified interval (SYNC_TIME).
+There is the ability to periodic sync with a specified interval in milliseconds (SYNC_TIME).

 Maintainer:
 [Captain ALM](https://code.mrmelon54.com/alfred)